Farhan1003/Account-Generator-Bot/README.md

 ## Issues

 - Sometimes you can't delete a Category/Service and it shows error "File not found"
-- To fix that only use small letters in `.add`
+- To fix that only use small letters in `.add`.
+- Typing `.add` without specifying any category or account info sends an error msg on console.
+- To fix it don't type `.add` without any arguements.
 - To Submit an issue follow this link https://github.com/Farhan1003/Account-Genorator-discord.js/issues
 - Or Contact Naomi#1234 on discord